niloulsarvian/NilouSarvianWebsite/content/authors/admin/_index.md

 I am a PhD candidate at Northwestern University studying paleoclimate.
 I use isotopes to study Earth's past history.

-I'm interested in using my knowledge of climate science, data science, and data visualization to help adapt our world to a changing climate.
-In particular, I'm interested in our journey towards renewables, along with carbon capture feasibility.
+I'm interested in using data to tell a story about the world around us.
+Using my knowledge of climate science, data science, and data visualization I hope to help adapt our world to a changing climate.
+Additionally, I'm intrugied by our journey towards renewables and the feasiblity of carbon capture.

 I invite you to explore my website and get to know me and my interests.
-If you would like to learn more about my work, please get in touch!
-You can also follow me on twitter for more updates about my research.
+If you would like to learn more about my work, please get in touch (niloulsarvian@gmail.com)!
+You can also follow me on twitter (@niloulsarvian) for more updates about my research.